Strategy Simplified: Choosing a Channel

 - Nike recently announced it will sell some products via Amazon.

-- Disney will exit and compete with Netflix by starting its own streaming service.
+- Disney will exit Netflix and compete with them by starting its own streaming service.

 - Taylor Swift returned to Spotify, making her catalog available for streaming.